 Why Stablecoin Flows Matter

-Stablecoins = Global Money Access
+Stablecoins as Global Money Access

 Crypto didn't just create assets.
 It created escape routes.
+The real adoption story isn't speculation - it's financial survival for people who have no better alternative.

 The Next Phase - On-Chain Dollars